henryaj/blog-old/_posts/2019-07-18-boris-speaks-to-the-masses.md

 Sure enough, there _was_ a leadership contest, and the 180,000 party members (instead of the UK population of 65million) will decide who becomes the next Prime Minister.

 (Yes, I don't like them either.
-But to have even a small chance of diluting the influence of a party base who wants to see Brexit delivered even if it literally destroys our economy - the psychic pain of joining is surely worth it for that.)
+But to have even a small chance of diluting the influence of a party base who [want to see Brexit delivered even if it literally destroys our economy](https://yougov.co.uk/topics/politics/articles-reports/2019/06/18/most-conservative-members-would-see-party-destroye) - the psychic pain of joining is surely worth it for that.)

 I've already voted for Not Boris.
 Johnson intends to leave the EU on October 31 "come what may", and if necessary without an exit deal in place.
 [This would be economic suicide](https://www.theguardian.com/business/2019/jul/18/no-deal-brexit-would-plunge-britain-into-a-recession-says-obr).